If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 Smartwatches for diving: What to look for

-Wearables and smartwatches with 10ATM ratings are becoming more commonplace – but this doesn’t necessarily mean they’re ready for dives down to exactly 100m.
+Wearables and smartwatches with 10ATM ratings are becoming more commonplace – but this doesn’t necessarily mean they’re ready for dives down to precisely 100m.

-To be dive-ready, they’ll also need an EN13319 certification (like the Apple Watch Ultra), and you’ll also have to check each manufacturer’s fine print on how deep in the water an individual device is designed to go down to.
+To be dive-ready, they’ll also need an EN13319 certification (like the Apple Watch Ultra 2), and you’ll have to check each manufacturer’s fine print on how deep in the water an individual device is designed to go.

-Again, like with trying to hunt down information regarding swimming support, it’s likely that you’ll often see only the ATM rating listed in the specs of potential diving-compatible smartwatches.
+Again, like when trying to hunt down information regarding swimming support, it’s likely that you’ll often see only the ATM rating listed in the specs of potential diving-compatible smartwatches.

-It’s often fair to assume it has an IPX8 rating if the manufacturer is touting it as ready for dives but try and double-check to make sure.
+It’s often fair to assume it has an IPX8 rating if the manufacturer touts it as ready for dives, but try to double-check to make sure.